 29 “Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
 30 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
 31 And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.”
 Matthew 24:4-31

 Speaking of the sun being darkened…

-Here comes a total eclipse of the sun over the US in August 2017, which is SUCH a big deal that local authorities are sending people scrambling who live in the path, urging them to prepare, stock up on food, water, toiletries, and gasoline (as if this were a national disaster), because of the number of people who will be flooding to the towns in observance of the spectacle.
+Here comes a total eclipse of the sun over the US in August 2017, which is SUCH a big deal that local authorities are sending people scrambling who live in the path, urging them to prepare, stock up on food, water, toiletries, and gasoline (as if this were going to be a local disaster), because of the number of people who will be flooding to the towns and clogging the highways in observance of the spectacle.

 …the moon will not give its light…